Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

-However, you do want to strike a balance between reasonable and unrealistic challenge.
+However, you do want to strike a balance between practical and unrealistic challenges.
 As a trainer, you must strike the sweet spot between what is realistic and what is not.

-As a certified PT, clients are relying on your expertise and know-how in order to help them achieve their goals and improve their lives.
+As certified PT, clients rely on your expertise and know-how to help them achieve their goals and improve their lives.

-Having said that, one big tip I can give you, especially with your first clients is that your job isn’t to show how much you know, more than it is to show how much you care.
+One big tip I can give you, especially with your first clients, is that your job isn’t to show how much you know, more than it is to show how much you care.

 You are ultimately a caregiver in your role as a fitness professional.

 Clients want the satisfaction of reaching their goals, but they need to feel safe and secure that they have found the right person to do that.

 Be that person.